slutzo/saucepan/README.md

 ```

 NOTE: In order to work with a variety of image and ROM file formats, saucepan has no expectations about
-the file extensions of your ROMs, box arts, and bezels.
+the file extensions of your ROMs, box arts, bezels, and samples.

 For example, if you're building a UCE for Robby Roto, the script doesn't care if your box art is named
 "robby.jpg" or "robby.png", it will just search for "robby.\*" in your resources directory and work with